Reasoning to Edit: Hypothetical Instruction-Based Image Editing with Visual Reasoning: Related Work

-\textbf{Reasoning-aware Datasets for Image Editing.} To date, only a few works have explored reasoning-aware datasets for image editing~\cite{huang2024smartedit,yang2024editworld,jin2024reasonpix2pix}.
-For instance, ReasonEdit~\cite{huang2024smartedit} was designed primarily for evaluating the reasoning capabilities of image editing models and contains only a small set of textual samples, making it insufficient for training.
+\textbf{Reasoning-aware Datasets for Image Editing.} Only a few works have explored reasoning-aware datasets for image editing~\cite{huang2024smartedit,yang2024editworld,jin2024reasonpix2pix}.
+ReasonEdit~\cite{huang2024smartedit} is designed primarily for evaluating the reasoning capabilities of image editing models and contains only a small set of textual samples, making it insufficient for training.
 Moreover, it focuses on object-level reasoning based on explicit instructions, while overlooking reasoning about editing operations themselves.
 EditWorld~\cite{yang2024editworld} aims to inject physical dynamics simulation capabilities into models across both realistic and virtual scenarios, but does not emphasize instruction-level reasoning.
 ReasonPix2Pix~\cite{jin2024reasonpix2pix} introduces indirect instructions in a descriptive, goal-oriented style but lacks the depth and diversity needed for more advanced hypothetical reasoning.
-In contrast to these prior efforts, we curate \textbf{\D}, a large-scale dataset specifically tailored for hypothetical instruction reasoning, enabling models to understand and execute complex edits grounded in physical, temporal, causal, and narrative scenarios.
+Recently, a benchmark Complex-Edit~\cite{yang2025complexedit} is introduced to assess the sequential editing capabilities of IIE models handling instructions across varying complexity.
+However, it still focuses on explicit instructions composed of predefined atomic operations, rather than explicitly evaluating the model’s ability to reason about the underlying user intent.
+In contrast to these prior efforts, we curate \textbf{\D}, a large-scale dataset specifically tailored for hypothetical instruction reasoning, enabling models to understand and execute complex edits grounded in physical, temporal, causal, and story scenarios.